3 misconceptions about spinal discs

 The third commonly held belief is that disc degeneration always results in pain.
 Many studies have shown that signs of disc degeneration on scans are very common in people with no back pain.
 A large study showed that 37% of 20-year-olds without back pain had disc degeneration on MRI and by age 50, 80% had degeneration on their scans!
 (See Table 1).

-That doesn’t mean that degenerative changes don’t cause pain.
+That doesn’t that degenerative changes don’t cause pain.
 However, the exact role of disc degeneration in pain production is unclear.

 It can be hard to distinguish between physiology (the normal ageing process) and pathology (serious problems).
 It is estimated that in 75% of cases, a definite cause for back pain cannot be found.

-Table 1: Age-specific prevalence estimates of degenerative spine imaging findings in asymptomatic patients a
+Table 1: Age-specific prevalence estimates of degenerative spine imaging findings in asymptomatic patients*

-a Prevalence rates estimated with a generalised linear mixed-effects model for the age-specific prevalence estimate (binomial outcome) clustering on the study and adjusting for the midpoint of each reported age interval of the study.
+*Prevalence rates estimated with a generalised linear mixed-effects model for the age-specific prevalence estimate (binomial outcome) clustering on the study and adjusting for the midpoint of each reported age interval of the study.

 J. P. G. Urban, S. Roberts, J. R. Ralphs, The Nucleus of the Intervertebral Disc from Development to Degeneration, American Zoologist, Volume 40, Issue 1, February 2000, Pages 53–061, https://doi.org/10.1093/icb/40.1.53